 2. To create the eggshell candle holder, carefully remove the top of the shell, clean it and fill with moss.
 Pop a tealight inside.

-4. How to make an Easter table setting
+8. Make an Easter table setting

 1. To make a rabbit’s ears napkin roll, fold it in half, corner to corner, to create a triangle.